-As per the above diagram, instances in public subnet have route to the Internet via IGW.
-Instances in the private subnet have route to the Internet via NAT gateway.
-Users in the Internet can also initiate inbound connections to the instances in the public subnet using their public/elastic IP.
+As per the above diagram, instances in the public subnet have routes to the Internet via IGW.
+Instances in the private subnet have routes to the Internet via NAT gateway.
+Users on the Internet can also initiate inbound connections to the instances in the public subnet using their public/elastic IP.

 To create a NAT gateway, you must specify the public subnet in which the NAT gateway should reside.
 An elastic IP address has to be associated with a NAT gateway when it is created.
 Each NAT gateway is created in a specific Availability Zone and implemented with redundancy in that zone.
 As you can see above, the NAT gateway was created in AZ-1/public subnet 1a.